S2-group/msr-2021-green-practices-replication-package/README.md

 ```
     /
     .
     |--- data_analysis/       		  The data that has been extracted during the iterative content analysis and the thematic analysis phases, and the spreadsheets used to analyse the data.
     |--- dataset_building/     		  The full dataset of ROS-based systems mined from GitHub, including also the Python scripts for rebuilding/updating the dataset and the raw data produced in all intermediate steps.
-    |--- ICSE_SEIP_2020.pdf             A copy of the paper in pdf format
+    |---MSR_2020.pdf (not available yet)  A copy of the paper in pdf format
 ```

 Each of the folders listed above are described in details in the remaining of this readme.